jennyzeng/CourseScheduling/README.md

 ## Current Results

+1. Implement Hu's Algorithm by labeling each course with a distance distance calculation: its own course value + distance to the "sink" course value calculation: the number of specializations it satisfies.

+    After labeling, when a user takes 20 credits per quarter, the user can fulfill requirements in 3 years.
+    On the contrary, without labeling, it takes the user 3 years and 1 quarter.

+2. Allow input what courses the user want to avoid.

-1. Allow input courses already taken and schedule from the half-way.
+3. Allow input courses already taken and schedule from the half-way.

-2. Max heap with a heuristic estimation for course values for better performance, but increase the time complexity
+4. Max heap with a heuristic estimation for course values for better performance, but increase the time complexity

-3. It will make schedules on a upper bound range and pick the most efficient one.
+5. It will make schedules on a upper bound range and pick the most efficient one.

-4. solve the problem that some courses are upper standing student only.
+6. solve the problem that some courses are upper standing student only.
     Set a upper bound advanced.
 The bound will prevent the algorithm from assigning upper standing only courses into a level < upper bound (specified in function).

-5. it can pick more courses randomly to fullfill the 11 upper requirement after loading 11 upper requirement in the specialization txt file.
+7. it can pick more courses randomly to fullfill the 11 upper requirement after loading 11 upper requirement in the specialization txt file.

-6. A Simple Schedule
+8. A Simple Schedule

     This schedule can handle the following conditions: